Finite-state Independence and Normal Sequences: Primary definitions

 \subsection{Automata}

-We consider finite automata running on tuple of infinite words with no accepting condition.
-As it will explained below, the only requirement on an infinite run to be accepting is that all labels to be infinite.
-In particular we consider $k$-tape automata, also known as $k$-tape transducers, for $k=2$ and $k=3$.
-We call them \emph{$k$-automata}.
+In this work we consider asynchronous finite automata running on a tuple of infinite words with no accepting condition.
 A thorough presentation of these automata is in the books~\cite{PerrinPin04,Sakarovitch09}.
-We use $2$-automata to compute functions from infinite words to infinite words.
-And we use $3$-automata to compute functions either from pairs of infinite words to infinite words, or from infinite words to pairs of infinite words.

-We give names such as \emph{compressors}, \emph{selectors} \emph{shufflers} or \emph{splitters} to some subclasses of these automata to emphasize their use.
-To simplify the presentation, we assume here that the input and output alphabets of all machines are the same alphabet~$A$.
+We consider $k$-tape automata, also known as $k$-tape transducers.
+In the rest of the paper, we use names such as \emph{compressors}, \emph{selectors} \emph{shufflers} or \emph{splitters} for some subclasses of these automata to emphasize their use.
+To simplify the presentation, we assume here that the same alphabet~$A$ for the $k$ tapes.
 A \emph{$k$-automaton} is a tuple ${\mathcal A} = \tuple{Q,A,\delta,I}$, where $Q$ is the finite state set, $A$ is the alphabet, $\delta$ is the transition relation, $I$ the set of initial states.
-The set of transition relations is a subset of $Q \times (A \cup \{\emptyword\})^k \times Q$.
-A transition is thus a tuple $\tuple{p,\alpha_1,\ldots,\alpha_k,q}$ where $p$ is its \emph{starting state}, $\tuple{\alpha_1,\ldots,\alpha_k}$ is its \emph{label} and $q$ is its \emph{ending state}.
-Note that each $\alpha_i$ is here either a symbol~$a_i$ of the alphabet or the empty word~$\emptyword$.
-A transition is written $p \trans{\alpha_1,\ldots,\alpha_k} q$.
+The set of transition relations is a finite subset of $Q \times (A^*)^k \times Q$.
+A transition is thus a tuple $\tuple{p,u_1,\ldots,u_k,q}$ where $p$ is its \emph{starting state}, $\tuple{u_1,\ldots,u_k}$ is its \emph{label} and $q$ is its \emph{ending state} A transition is written $p \trans{u_1,\ldots,u_k} q$.
 As usual, two transitions are \emph{consecutive} if the ending state of the first one is the starting state of the second one.
+A finite \emph{run} is a finite sequence of consecutive transitions